valu-digital/valuso/README.md

 You cannot call these proxy methods normally from within the real class.
 It is however, made possible via special **proxy()** method.
 The reason for this is, that without using the proxy() method it is not possible to call another method and still trigger its events etc.

+If proxy instance is not available, the proxy() method returns reference to `$this`.
+This pattern ensures that the service can be tested and used also without the proxy instance.

 ```php
 class UserService
 {